p-kulesza/p-kulesza/README.md

 ## Courses

-:large_blue_diamond: **ISTQB Foundation Level course**
+:small_orange_diamond: **ISTQB Foundation Level course**
-* This course equipped me with the knowledge to contribute meaningfully to the software development process and prepared me for the ISTQB Foundation Level certification.
+<h4>This course equipped me with the knowledge to contribute meaningfully to the software development process and prepared me for the ISTQB Foundation Level certification.</h4>

+  - Comprehensive understanding of software testing principles and practices.
+  - Knowledge of the software development life cycle, testing levels, types, and design techniques.
+  - Ability to create effective test cases, contribute to test management, and communicate effectively within a testing team

-:large_blue_diamond: **Selenium Webdriver with Python course**
+:small_orange_diamond: **Selenium Webdriver with Python course**
-* During this course I gained a solid foundation for creating robust and efficient automated test scripts, empowering me to implement effective test automation in my software testing projects using Python and Selenium.
+<h4>During this course I gained a solid foundation for creating robust and efficient automated test scripts, empowering me to implement effective test automation in my software testing projects using Python and Selenium.</h4>

+  - Proficiency in using Selenium WebDriver with Python for automated web testing.
+  - Practical skills in writing and executing Selenium scripts to automate browser interactions.
+  - Ability to handle dynamic web elements, locate elements on web pages, and perform functional testing through hands-on exercises and practical examples.

-:large_blue_diamond: **Postman: The complete guide - REST API Testing course**
+:small_orange_diamond: **Postman: The complete guide - REST API Testing course**
-* The course equipped me with comprehensive knowledge and practical skills in using Postman for testing REST APIs.
-I gained proficiency in creating and managing API requests, testing various endpoints, and handling authentication methods.
+<h4>The course equipped me with comprehensive knowledge and practical skills in using Postman for testing REST APIs.
+I gained proficiency in creating and managing API requests, testing various endpoints, and handling authentication methods.</h4>

+  - In-depth knowledge of using Postman for testing REST APIs, including creating and managing API requests.
+  - Proficiency in handling various authentication methods and testing different endpoints.
+  - Practical skills in data-driven testing, scripting with JavaScript in Postman, and incorporating automation into API testing workflows.

-:large_blue_diamond: **QA Marathon by GoIT Polska**
+:small_orange_diamond: **QA Marathon by GoIT Polska**
-* Participating in the QA Marathon provided me with valuable insights and practical skills in manual testing, emphasizing the use of test management tools to enhance testing processs.
-I gained proficiency in creating and executing test cases, documenting test scenarios, and tracking testing progress efficiently within the TestRail platform.
+<h4>Participating in the QA Marathon provided me with valuable insights and practical skills in manual testing, emphasizing the use of test management tools to enhance testing processs.
+I gained proficiency in creating and executing test cases, documenting test scenarios, and tracking testing progress efficiently within the TestRail platform.</h4>

+  - Enhanced proficiency in manual testing methodologies through participation in the QA Marathon.
+  - Practical experience in utilizing test management tools like TestRail for efficient test case creation, execution, and progress tracking.
+  - Improved understanding of the importance of structured manual testing, emphasizing comprehensive test coverage and effective communication within the testing team.

-:large_blue_diamond: **HTML/CSS Marathon by GoIT Polska**
+:small_orange_diamond: **HTML/CSS Marathon by GoIT Polska**
-* Participating in the HTML/CSS Marathon deepened my understanding of web development by guiding me through the creation of a webpage from a template.
-This hands-on experience not only honed my skills in HTML and CSS but also provided valuable insights into web page structure and design principles.
-Importantly, the marathon helped me grasp the intricacies of element locators, a crucial aspect in writing effective test automation scripts.
-By working with HTML and CSS, I gained a practical foundation that directly translated into improved proficiency in identifying and interacting with elements when automating tests.
+<h4>This hands-on experience not only honed my skills in HTML and CSS but also provided valuable insights into web page structure and design principles.
+By working with HTML and CSS, I gained a practical foundation that directly translated into improved proficiency in identifying and interacting with elements when automating tests.</h4>

+  - Hands-on experience in creating a webpage from a template using HTML and CSS during the HTML/CSS Marathon.
+  - Improved proficiency in HTML and CSS, gaining insights into web page structure and design principles.
+  - Enhanced understanding of element locators, particularly how they are used in writing effective test automation scripts.

 ## How to Reach Me